on

 1 minute read

-Use on to define a triggering event that runs the workflow. push and pull-request are the two repository triggers that cause a workflow to execute.
+Use on to define a trigger that runs the workflow. push and pull_request are the two repository event triggers that cause a workflow to execute.
+You can also manually execute a workflow, with workflow_dispatch.

 Example usage

-In the following example, a workflow runs in response to a pull request event to the main branch of a repository.
+In the following example, a workflow runs in response to a pull request event to the main branch of a repository, or it can be manually executed.

 In the following example, a workflow runs in response to a push event to either a repository demo branch or to any file in its test directory.